-Errors happen, mistakes are made each day.
-Any person could reuse old passwords, end up clicking a suspicious link in an email, or overlook vulnerabilities in their code.
-Even though preventing security breaches should be the focus in the first place, it is also important to think about what has to be done after a security breach has already happened.
+Errors happen and people make mistakes every day.
+Anyone could reuse old passwords, end up clicking a suspicious link in an email, or overlook vulnerabilities in their code.
+Even though preventing security breaches should be the focus in the first place, it is also important to think about what you could do after a security breach has already happened.
 This is why, at Openprovider we are working towards establishing an active security culture: within our teams, inside our company, and for our customers.
 And we take it seriously.

 You can find more resources, examples, and ideas on how to implement a lasting security culture within an organization on the Security Framework Community Site.